 I am very proud to be a member of my team.
 Working here provides me a lot of opportunities to help patients and develop my career.
 I always appreciate that.

-Children’s HeartLink trains medical teams in underserved parts of the world to diagnose and treat children with heart disease.
+Children’s HeartLink saves children’s lives by transforming pediatric heart care in underserved parts of the world.
 Founded in 1969, we currently support 18 partner hospitals in Brazil, China, India, Malaysia and Vietnam.
-In 2019 alone, the medical providers we trained served 177,00 children with heart disease, more than ever before.
+In 2019 alone, the medical providers we trained served 177,000 children with heart disease, more than ever before.